 The change of DN Authorization Profile Index shall trigger a SMF interaction to send DN Authorization Profile Index to retrieve a list of PCC Rules (as defined in clause 6.3) and/or PDU Session related policy (as defined in clause 6.4) for an established PDU Session.

-If the trigger for 5GS Bridge information available is armed, the SMF shall report the 5GS Bridge information when the SMF has determined or updated the 5GS Bridge information, e.g. when SMF has detected an Ethernet port which supports exchange of Ethernet Port Management Information Containers or received User plane node Management Information Container or Port Management Information Container.
+If the trigger for 5GS Bridge/Router information available is armed, the SMF shall report the 5GS Bridge information when the SMF has determined or updated the 5GS Bridge information, e.g. when SMF has detected an Ethernet port which supports exchange of Ethernet Port Management Information Containers or received User plane node Management Information Container or Port Management Information Container or determined based on local configuration for the given DNN, S-NSSAI that a new device side port has been established or modified in case of Deterministic Networking.
 If a new manageable Ethernet DS-TT port is detected, the SMF provides User plane node ID, the port number and optionally MAC address of the related port of the related PDU Session to the PCF.
 If the SMF has received UE-DS-TT Residence Time then the SMF also provides UE-DS-TT Residence Time to the PCF.
 If the SMF has received the User plane node Management Information Container from NW-TT or Port Management Information Container from NW-TT or DS-TT, the SMF also provides User plane node Management Information Container or Port Management Information Container and related port number to the PCF.
+In case of Deterministic Networking, the SMF may provide prefix length, MTU size, interface type, additional (IP address, prefix length) pairs.

 When the QoS Monitoring for URLLC trigger is set, the SMF shall indicate the RAN and the UPF to perform the measurement of the QoS parameters based on the PCC rule information for QoS Monitoring as defined in clause 4.3.3.2 of TS 23.502 [3].
 Upon receiving the QoS Monitoring report from the UPF, the SMF sends the measurement report to the PCF.